Thurunany/Projeto-Integrador/README.md

 # Projeto-Integrador
  BETA version of school final project, created to practice google firebase, html, css and JS.
+Now hosted with GITPAGES